 During my school counseling training at Purdue University, I was privileged to be mentored and instructed by a leading expert in high-ability/gifted students, Dr. Jean Peterson.
-My understanding of this important student population will bring valuable insight and perspective to the school board if I am elected.
+My understanding of this important student population has been invaluable when making decisions as a board member.

 All students are unique.
 Their learning styles and abilities vary considerably, creating interesting challenges for teachers as they strive to meet the needs of their students.

 However, the diversity among gifted students can be extreme.
 The importance of keeping this population of students engaged and thriving at school is critical not only to their academic success, but to society as a whole – as what they have to offer is a new generation of innovation and genius as we move into an even more competitive and global economy.